TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 from the Extension Manager.

-There's a specific syntax to declare these options properly, which is similar to the one used for TypoScript constants (see "Declaring constants for the Constant editor" in :ref:`"TypoScript Syntax and In-depth Study" <t3tssyntax:constant-editor>`).
+There's a specific syntax to declare these options properly, which is similar to the one used for TypoScript constants (see :ref:`Declaring constants for the Constant editor <t3tsref:constant-editor>`).

 This syntax applies to the comment line that should be placed just before the constant.
 Consider the following example (taken from system extension "rsaauth"):